 Standard cabins are tastefully decorated, featuring light woods, and offer two twin beds that convert to a king.
 One of the best outcomes from the refurbishment was the installation of slick flat-screen TVs in all the rooms, replacing the antiquated tube models.
 The TVs are anchored above the safe cabinet in the vanity and can be adjusted so you can view the screens no matter where you are in the cabin.
 You get two ESPN channels, CNN and channels featuring classic movies and TV shows as well as the standard RCTV ("what happened during your cruise") programming.

-Cabins have mini-fridges that are minimally stocked with soft drinks and juices; the charge for mini-fridge items is the same as in the bars (e.g., $1.95 for soda or bottled water).
-We found there was plenty of room to stash our own sodas and such (or you ask the room steward to remove the contents).
-Other features include desk/vanity areas and seating areas with loveseats or full-length couches (some fold out).
-Cabins with balconies are each equipped with two basic chairs and a small table.
-The balconies have glass panels.
+Cabins contain minifridges that are minimally stocked with soft drinks and juices; the charge for minifridge items is the same as in the bars (e.g., $2.29 for soda or bottled water).
+There was plenty of room to stash our own sodas and such, or you can ask the room steward to remove the contents.
+Other features include desk/vanity areas and seating areas with loveseats or full-length couches; some fold out.

-Bathrooms are basic and only suites have tubs.
-The showers, however, have those wonderful, half-round sliding doors, a fabulous improvement over icky, clingy shower curtains.
-Soap and shampoo are provided (suites get mini-bottles of Royal Caribbean's Vitality shampoo, conditioner and lotion).
-Hair dryers are located in the vanities, rather than in the bathrooms.
+Bathrooms are basic, and only suites have tubs.
+The showers, though, have those wonderful, half-round sliding doors, a fabulous improvement over icky, clingy shower curtains.
+Soap and shampoo are provided via dispensers; suites get mini-bottles of Royal Caribbean's Vitality shampoo, conditioner and lotion.
+Hair dryers are located in the vanities rather than in the bathrooms.

-All suiteholders are entitled to use the Concierge Lounge on Deck 9.
-This windowless room features continental breakfast and a cocktail hour.
-Upon request, the concierge on duty handles special requests for reservations -- alternative restaurants, spa, etc.
+Suiteholders, excluding Junior Suite residents, can use the Concierge Club Lounge on Deck 9.
+This windowless room features complimentary continental breakfast and a cocktail hour.
+Among other fee-free services, the concierge on duty can handle reservations for specialty restaurants, shore excursions and spa treatments.